 To request a demonstration, get in touch today.

 Child Protection in Education, endorsed by Kidscape and Family Lives is designed for those who work with children and young people in an education setting.Read more

 3 ways EduCare can help you reduce costs

-As budgets continue to be reduced across all schools and educational settings, here are three ways you can save money by using EduCare’s comprehensive training package – EduCare for Education.Read more
+As budgets continue to be reduced across all schools and educational settings, here are three ways you can save money by using EduCare’s online learning service – EduCare for Education.Read more

 Evidencing Essential Training